deepskylight16/crane-api/README.md

 # Crane API 🏗️

 This is a very complex API that manages crane operations.
-Additionally, it stores the nuclear launch codes for the Divided States of America for authorized users to access.
+Additionally, it stores the nuclear launch codes for the Divided States of America for authorised users to access.

 We use military-grade authentication to ensure that only the most trusted individuals can access the nuclear launch codes.